 Harmless Harvest is the best of all the brands I've tasted, by far.
 When I was a kid we lived in Hawaii for a few years, where we drank coconut water straight from the shell.
-This brand tastes almost exactly like what I remember.
+This brand tastes like what I remember.
 It's the only store-bought coconut water I will drink now.

 Now, it's time to put these tips into practice.
 You know the benefits of drinking water, you have ideas to stimulate you into it, now it's time to get healthy.
 You will feel so much better once you turn this one change into a habit.
 Furthermore, developing this one healthy habit will help you change other unhealthy habits as well.
 Good luck!

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.